f4b6a3/uuid-creator/README.md

 3: timestamp low      *
 ```

-#### Time-based vs Sequential
+#### Time-based vs Time-ordered

 RFC-4122 splits the timestamp bits into three parts: high, middle, and low.
-Then it reverses the order of these three parts to create a UUID.
-The sequential does not do this.
-The timestamp bits are kept in the original layout.
-See this example:
+Then it reverses the order of these three parts to create a time-based UUID.

+In the time-ordered, the timestamp bits are kept in the original layout.
+See the example below.

 Instant: